|Colin R. Robins|

 B.A., Geology & Spanish, Macalester College.

-I support thesis research by science students interested in a variety of disciplines in Earth Science or Geology, especially geomorphology, soil genesis, mineralogy, GIS-based mapping, and paleoenvironmental reconstructions.
+I support thesis research by science students interested in a variety of disciplines in Earth Science, Environmental Science, and Geology, especially geomorphology, soil genesis, mineralogy, GIS-based mapping, and paleoenvironmental reconstruction.
 Field and/or laboratory project topics (proportions of Environmental Science, Geology, Chemistry, Physics, and Biology are flexible) might include:

 - Field and GIS mapping of soil-geomorphology and floral biogeography (Geomorphology/Ecology)